Skip to main content

 • Is the company in a growth or transformation phase based on the volume and type of roles?

-Tools like Clay can help you enrich company data automatically, pulling firmographics, LinkedIn headcount trends, and technographic data to qualify faster at scale.
+Clay can help you enrich company data automatically, pulling firmographics, LinkedIn headcount trends, and technographic data to qualify faster at scale.

-Step 3, Personalize your outreach around the signal
+Step 3: Personalize your outreach around the signal

 Generic outreach fails in real estate.
 Decision-makers at French immobilier groups, whether you’re targeting a DAF at a grande foncière or a directeur commercial at a réseau d’agences, receive dozens of cold messages weekly.
-You need to demonstrate that you’ve done your homework.
+You need to show that you’ve done your homework.

 A strong opener might look like: